DrJume/try-inline/README.md

   - Inline error catching
     - No more "trying-hell" (like callback-hell)
   - Configurable error logging
+  - Error patching
+    - on a execution fail, the returned error object includes its _ErrorString_
   - Labeling executions for better debugging
+  - Filtering error results for specified key-paths
+    - only show specific keys from the error object

 ## :nut_and_bolt: API

 ### `try_(executionObj, [options]) => [err, data]`

 Wraps an execution safely.
 The default TryInline instance.
 - `executionObj` - the object to execute.
-Can be a promise or a callback with a syncronous function.
+Can be a **promise** or a **callback with a syncronous function**.
-- `options` - and optional object where:
+- `logOptionsString` - *optional* (you can leave it empty) option string for the logger.
+  - Format: `"(logLevel:)labelString"`
-  - `level` - method used from logger.
+    - `logLevel` - method used from logger.
 The default logger is the JavaScript global "console".
 So the available values are: _`info, log, warn, error`_. **Defaults** to `error`.
 When you want to use your own logger, take a look at creating your own TryInline custom instance.
-  - `label` - optional label attached to the error log message.
+    - `labelString` - optional label attached to the error log message.
+  - Example: `"warn:HTTP_TIMEOUT"` -> Logger gets the '*warn*' log-level and the label string '*HTTP_TIMEOUT*'
+- `options` - optional object with:
-  - `errData` - additional error information (assinged to `error._data`).
+  - `errData` - additional error information (assinged to `error.ErrorData`).

 **Returns** an array with two values:
 - `err` - the error obejct.
 When `executionObj` throws an error, it is assigned to `err`.
 Otherwise `err` is **null**.